 Either way, the images, symbols, and myths that have been forgotten or suppressed in the West since the 19th century reveal to us the most hidden, the most mysterious modalities of human existence.
 And they reveal to us our human essence: the essence of man as “mortal”, as a mortal being.
 Today we can ask ourselves: did the banishing, the persecution succeed?
 Alexander Dugin has expressed the opinion that science itself is only one “special variation of mythology.”
 It certainly has its limitations, its limits.
 Perhaps this is necessary: now comes to the forefront the new “understanding of mythological constructions” (and here we are once again witnessing “de-mythologization” and “re-mythologization”).
 Apart from these changes (and these are just “superficial changes”), this would mean that man remains the same as he has been, and that all development is fundamentally cyclical.

 Indeed, myth will exist as long as man himself exists.
 Man cannot exist without mythical tales.
 It would be erroneous to see in myths the “superstition of the ancients.”
 Man’s existence is always (in certain ways) mythical – even when he rebels against the Gods (e.g. Prometheus).
 Odysseus, whom we have already mentioned, presents us with our existential situation in a lucidly clear way: his wanderings across the seas are our wandering throughout the material world in order to finally return to the center, to the homeland, to “Ithaca.”
-Recognizing oneself, like Odysseus, as wandering and seeking – is this not the literal meaning of the “return of myth”?
+Recognizing oneself, like Odysseus, to be wandering and seeking – is this not the literal meaning of the “return of myth”?

 Jafe Arnold: By all means, please expand on the latter point: what does the “return” or “reawakening” of myth, after which your works are titled, mean in our days?